-In selecting the winner, the jury will consider the narrative quality and the journalistic depth of the projects.
-For Michael Jacobs, travel journalism was not just a matter of simple anecdotes, and this grant, therefore, seeks work capable of awakening the five senses and opening the mind of the reader.
+The jury, which this year has two new members, will take into account the narrative quality and journalistic depth of the projects to choose the winner.
+For Michael Jacobs, travel journalism goes beyond the simple anecdotal experience and for this reason he is looking for works capable of awakening the five senses and opening the mind of any reader.

-The winner will be announced during the Hay Festival Cartagena, which takes place from January 26th to 29th 2023.
+The official announcement of the winner will be made at the Hay Festival Cartagena de Indias 2024, which will take place from January 25 to 28.

 » The grant

-7,500 American dollars as an incentive to finance the research and writing of the article or book.
-The sum includes the taxes to be paid by the beneficiary and the sponsoring institutions.
-It will be disbursed in the following way: a third ($ 2,500) when the winner is announced and two thirds ($ 5,000) once the work is finished and has been handed over to the publisher.
+10,000 american dollars as an incentive to finance the research and writing of their article or book.
+The amount includes the taxes to be paid by the beneficiary and the sponsoring institutions.
+The grant will be awarded as follows: the first half ($5,000) when the winner is announced and the other half ($5,000) when the project is completed and submitted for publication.

-The winner will be invited to serve as jury for the next edition of the Michael Jacobs Travel Writing Grant.
+The winner will be invited to participate as a judge for the next edition of the Michael Jacobs Travel Writing Grant.

 - A piece by the author published in print or digitally.
-The candidate must have at least one article or book published at the moment of applying.
+The candidate must have at least one article or book published at the time of submitting the application.

 Jon Lee Anderson (United States)